Skip to content

 Where the data comes from

-Claude Code (and other compatible CLIs) write per-session task state to:
+Claude Code writes per-session task state to:

 ~/.claude/tasks/<session-id>/<task-id>.json